 Looking for a day-trip from Paris?
 You have many options when it come to excursions in the Ile de France, the region around Paris surrounded by 4 rivers The Aube, the Oise the Marne and the Seine.

-Nowadays its very appreciated for excursions and outdoor activities like hiking, cycling or even horse riding.
+Nowadays its very appreciated for outdoor activities like hiking, cycling or even horse riding.
 This craze is mostly due to the region’s spectacular sights along with the excellent rail and road network.

 Here is our selection of Excursions from Paris.
 Arty, romantic, natural or even charged of History, we can recommend you something that will meet your expectations.